RosterizerTestData/Warhammer40k10e/points_ingestion/GPT_points_assistance.md

 ```
 designation,points1,models1,points2,models2,points3,models3
 Barbgaunts,50,5,50,10,
-Biovores,40,1,80,2,120,3
+Biovores,40,1,40,2,40,3
 Broodlord,100,1,,,,,
 ```
 etc

-These values can be pasted into the following template to import as a (unicode!) csv into the proper class in Rosterizer.
-Be sure to only import the entries that match your class: character or unit.
+These values can be pasted into the 2nd column of the Input tab of [this google sheet](https://docs.google.com/spreadsheets/d/1WLlyLXVmjsMw41IsV67L948HZLkCtkILgyFHx39NQ6Q/edit#gid=0) (copy to your own account to avoid stomping on others).
+The first column of the Input sheet is for notes; the second is for the CSV export from Rosterizer.
+This is to ensure that no name changes result in extra units.
+The Output sheet is what should be saved out as a CSV to re-import into Rosterizer.

-sample input for characters:
+sample rosterizer CSV input for characters:

 ```
 designation,stats§Points,stats§model1stTally,stats§model2ndCost,stats§model2ndTally,stats§model3rdCost